carlcidromero/ghud-dev-tool/README.md

 # ghud-dev-tool

-A visualization tool for developers juggling multiple projects that follows a simple flavor of the Four To Floor approach to throughput optimization.
+A visualization tool for software engineers juggling multiple projects that follows a simple flavor of the Four To Floor approach to throughput optimization.
+The current Ghud Dev Tool feature set naturally aligns with the majority of software engineers' workflow.
+However, non-technical users may leverage the same with minimal adjustment to their own workflow.

 ## References: